-Care homes within the Oakland Care group accept both self-funded and some state-funded residents and our homes provide residential, dementia and nursing care together with respite care.
+Care homes within the Oakland Care group accept both self-funded and some Local Authority funded residents and our homes provide residential care, memory care and nursing care together with respite care.

 There is a key coded lift for residents and family members to use.
-All of our rooms are ensuite rooms with a wet room type shower.
-In addition, each room has its own telephone point, TV connection and profiling bed.
+All of our bedrooms are en-suite, with a wet room type shower.
+In addition, each room has its own telephone point, television, storage and are fully furnished, including a bed designed to support your needs.

-The homes offer the facility of a fully equipped assisted bath on each floor with a built in chair hoist.
+The homes offer the facility of a fully equipped assisted bath on each floor with a built-in chair hoist.
 There is a fully accessible bistro for residents use in each home.
-The bistro may be used for both family gatherings and activities.
-The accessible gardens in our homes offer a wide range of uses for residents who enjoy gardening as a pastime or outdoor space for relaxation.
+The bistro may be used for both small family gatherings and activities.
+The accessible gardens offer a wide range of uses for residents who enjoy gardening as a pastime or outdoor space for relaxation.
+Hastings Court has a robust management structure and a 24-hour call system installed in all our residents’ rooms.
+In addition, we have personalised neck alarm pendants available for our residents’ safety.

 All of our employees are carefully trained to exceed legislative requirements.
 Our staffing levels are tailored to the needs of our residents and are reviewed regularly.
 We do not work to fixed ratios of staffing as this does not provide us with the flexibility to respond to the changing needs of our residents.

 A dedicated Lifestyles Manager and their team organise internal and external activities for all residents to enjoy.
-We have regular outings available and often visit local places of interest for our residents to enjoy.
+We have regular outings available and often visit local places of interest.

-A four week refundable deposit is required at move in.
-We hold the deposit against non-payment of fees and damage.
-We repay it, minus any deductions, within 28 days of the resident leaving the home or dying.
+A four-week refundable deposit is required at move in.
+We hold the deposit as security against non-payment of fees and damage.
+We repay it, minus any deductions, within 28 days of the resident leaving the home or passing away.

-Our fees are reviewed annually on the anniversary of the moving in date.
+Our fees are routinely reviewed annually on 1 April.
 We will give you at least two month’s written notice of increases in fees.
-Your fee level may change if your care needs materially change from your original assessment.
+Your fee level may also change if your care needs materially change from your original assessment.
 We review care needs on an ongoing basis through our care assessment and planning processes.
 We will include you or your legal representative in the assessment process and if your care level has materially changed, we will advise you of the change in care level and fees in writing.
+Under extreme circumstances it may be necessary to review our fees more frequently than annually.

 Weekly fees cover all of the following items and services: